University of Wales Trinity Saint David: London

 The university's London Campus opened in 2012, originally in Islington, and moved to its current location in Winchester House on Cranmer Road in Lambeth in 2013.
 The campus offers a variety of BA, MA, MBA and DBA courses in various business and management fields, as well as a BSc in cloud computing.

 Birmingham

-UWTSD opened its Birmingham Learning Centre in March 2018.
-It is based on Stratford Road in the Sparkhill area of Birmingham.
-The centre offers BA courses management fields.
+UWTSD opened its Birmingham Learning Centre in March 2018 based in Sparkhill area of Birmingham.
+In 2020, the operations in Birmingham expanded to a second location in Quay Place close to the city centre.
+Upon the formation of the new Institute of Inner City Learning, the learning centre was upgraded to the status of a campus.
+The Birmingham campus offers a range of undergraduate and post graduate programmes in the fields of Business, Health and social care, and Computing.

 Cardiff

 The university has two learning centres in Cardiff: the Wales International Academy of Voice and the Canolfan Berfformio Cymru (Wales Centre for Performance).
+The two learning centres are now called the Wales Academy of Voice & Dramatic Arts (WAVDA).